wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-12-26-working-as-a-developer-at-bbc-news.md

 As well as collaboration between these BBC News teams, we also regularly collaborate with teams from all around the BBC.
 In the last 3 months alone, my team has worked with:

 - The Local News team in Cardiff.
-- The Sport and Live teams and the Accessibility Champions group in Manchester.
+- The Sport and Live teams, and the Accessibility Champions group in Manchester.
 - The Worldwide team in West London.
 - The Weather, Programmes, and Radio teams in Central London.